 1. No taxes on investment gains, dividends, and interest

-The main similarity is that both accounts allow you to avoid paying tax on any gains, interest, dividends, etc. earned within the account year-in-and-year-out.
+The main similarity is that both accounts allow you to avoid paying tax on any gains, interest, and dividends earned within the account year-in-and-year-out.

 For example, if you buy $100 of stock in a regular/non-IRA investment account and then eventually sell the stock for $150, you will pay capital gains tax on the $50 difference.
-The same goes for any interest and dividends earned within that account.
+The same goes for any interest and dividends earned each year within the account.

 If you instead bought $100 of stock inside a Traditional or Roth IRA and then eventually sold it for $150, you would pay nothing.
 Same for interest and dividends.

 Now stretch that out over years and decades of investing and you can see how using an IRA is a no-brainer when it comes to saving for retirement.
 The government wants to incentivize people to save for retirement, so they give IRAs special rules to make retirement saving more attractive.